 Sprint reviews were great.
 We created retrospectives, action items for improvement and there were people responsible for those action-items.
 Although it was great for the team, I often felt that it takes too much time and sometimes we did not use it properly.

 Sprint plannings were very useful.
-We estimated the business value and the story points of every user story and based on those we choose which ones to implement in that sprint.
+We estimated the business value and the story points of every user story and based on those we chose which ones to implement in that sprint.
 After that, we associated well-detailed tasks to the user stories.

 To be honest, estimating the story points never worked really well.
 Sometimes it seemed like we are doing it well, but after a few sprints, we failed again to estimate well.
 I think it can have a few reasons: